DomBennett/TaxonNamesResolver/README.md

 Taxonomy is full of synonyms; to avoid returning the wrong name it is best to specifiy a parent clade ID.
 For example, if you know all the taxon names in your list are mammals, then any names matched that are not a mammal must be incorrect and TaxonNamesResolver will remove them.
 When searching NCBI as the main datasource, use [NCBI taxonomy](http://www.ncbi.nlm.nih.gov/taxonomy) to search for and find the ID of your parent clade.

 ## JSON files
 The GNR API returns [JSON](http://en.wikipedia.org/wiki/JSON) files after searching across datasources.
 To keep the program transparent, every search carried out be TaxonNamesResolver is saved in the 'resolved_names' folder.
-These files can be viewd in a web browser if the appropriate add-on.
+These files can be viewed in a web browser with the appropriate add-on.

 ## Future
 * Unit tests